 Every public school district has the option of accepting students from outside their boundaries.
 Since 100% of state tuition support comes from the state, schools cannot charge transfer students a tuition fee for portions of their educational experience that are already covered by the state.
 In February of 2014, Legislative Services Agency reported there were more than 26,500 public to public school transfer students and approximately 76% of school corporations allowed transfer students.

 An ESA provides a consumer driven approach to educational options, and functions much like a Health Savings Account.
-Currently Arizona and Florida are the only two states that allow ESAs.
+Currently Arizona, Florida, Mississippi, Tennessee and Nevada are the only states that allow ESAs.
 A portion of a state tuition support is deposited in an account with defined, but multiple uses, including private school tuition, tutoring, and online education.
 Any money that is not used can be saved for future education expenses, including college.

 Tax credit scholarships are available to families who meet certain income requirements.
-Individuals and businesses may donate to this program to help low and middle income children attend a private school of their choice.
+Individuals and businesses may donate to this program to help low- and middle-income children attend a private school of their choice.
 All charitable donations to this program are eligible to receive a 50% state tax credit.
-Indiana law limits the total amount of tax credit scholarships that may be awarded to $15 million per year.
+Indiana law previously limited the total amount of tax credit scholarships that may be awarded to $15 million per year.
+After legislation passed in the 2015 session, the total amount of tax credit scholarships that may be awarded per year is $17 million for FY16 and, and $19 million for FY17.

 For a list of private schools that offer the Tax Credit Scholarship, click here: http://www.doe.in.gov/sites/default/files/choice/2014-07-10-sgo-participating-schools-2014.pdf